 Once the need to have your credit accessed is over, you can request the freeze be reinstated without being charged a fee.

-On the annualcreditreport.com site, you'll need to complete the request form, select your reports, and verify your information for security.
+At the website, you'll need to complete the request form, select your reports, and verify your information for security.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.